‘The Idea of You’ – A gripping novel that will impact the Planet

 And to give more encouragement to this work, the Prime Video announced an adaptation of Robinne’s novel. with direction of Michael Showalter (The Eyes of Tammy Faye) and Jennifer Westfeldt in the script and as executive producer, will have Anne Hathaway in the leading role of this film, who is also one of the producers of the film, along with the author.

-Anne will play Sophie, a 40-year-old mother, divorced and exchanged for a younger woman by her ex-husband.
+In the plot, Anne will play Sophie, a 40-year-old woman, mother, divorced and exchanged for a younger woman by her ex-husband.
 But despite her uncontrollable anxiety, she wants to keep her sanity and appearance, so as not to affect her 15-year-old daughter.
 With that, they travel to Coachella to enjoy the music festival in which the girl’s favorite band will perform.
-What Sophie didn’t expect was to meet Hayes Campbell, singer, one of the sexiest men in the world and member of the boy band, August Moon, for whom she will get involved and deliver in a intense and visceral passion.
+What Sophie didn’t expect was to meet Hayes Campbell, singer, one of the sexiest men in the world and member of the boyband, August Moon, for whom she will get involved and deliver in a intense and visceral passion.

 At footage must start in October 2022but still there is no release date on the streaming platform.